avivace/debian-quickstart/index.md

 - [Debian Linux Desktop](https://wiki.comprofix.com/index.php?title=Debian_Linux_Desktop#Installation)

 ## Upgrade to testing
-If you don't have particular needs, you can skip this step: the stable version is pretty new and has relatively recent package versions.

-Upgrading to testing will give more bleeding edge software and recent versions.
+> Upgrading to testing will give more bleeding edge software and recent versions.
+Testing is generally very stable - compared to other distributions - and rarely breaks.
+E.g. Ubuntu is based on Debian unstable and its LTS version on Debian testing.
+Anyway, reading [What are some best practices for testing/sid users?](https://wiki.debian.org/ DebianUnstable#What_are_some_best_practices_for_testing.2Fsid_users.3F) will give some useful general informations.

 You should now be logged in your shiny new Debian.
 Open a terminal (the actual name depends on the Desktop Environment you chose, it's *Konsole* on KDE, *MATE Terminal* on MATE, ...) and start typing these things.

-> You may now want to use a browser (firefox is preinstalled), to copy-paste your way from this page easily.

 Give yourself sudo (replace "\<username>" with your username).
 ```powershell